s20488/BSI/README.md

-# BSI_reliability_calculator by Anastasiia Ponkratova, Julia Migiel
+# BSI-reliability-calculator by Anastasiia Ponkratova, Julia Migiel

 #### 1. Calculation of reliability of each element in parallel in the system
         A  system is  composed of 5  identical independent elements in parallel.
 What should be the  reliability of each element to achieve a